Highway 3: Rugged Parks, Culinary Bounty & Mountain Towns

 Part 2

-Continue along the Sea-to-Sky Highway to Squamish, which bills itself as the “Outdoor Recreation Capital of Canada.”
-Look for bald eagles by the river, watch kitesurfers at the Squamish Spit, tackle the mountain bike trails, or try river rafting, when the weather serves.
+Continue along the Sea-to-Sky Highway to Squamish.
+Look for bald eagles by the river, tackle the mountain bike trails, watch watersports in action at Squamish’s newest park and recreation area Sp’akw’us Feather Park, or try river rafting, when the weather serves.
 Take a break in town by sampling fare from one of the local proprietors—including a stop at one of Squamish’s many breweries or cideries.
-Also consider visiting the open-air West Coast Railway Heritage Park museum, the home of western Canada’s largest assemblage of historical railway rolling stock, including artifacts, paraphernalia, and collectibles dating to 1890.
-On your way out of Squamish, consider a stop on the northbound pullout (it comes up fast so look for the parking lot just opposite the main turnoff) to take in views of the narrow and jagged range of glistening white glaciers that tower over the Squamish River, crowned by 2,603-metre (8,540-foot) Mt.
-Tantalus.
+Also consider visiting the open-air Railway Museum of British Columbia, the home of western Canada’s largest assemblage of historical railway rolling stock, including artifacts, paraphernalia, and collectibles dating to 1890.

 Part 3